ingshtrom/stash-creview/README.md

 cd even/deeper # it doesn't matter, where you are in the repo.
 We'll find the root for you :) creview -t TICK-1234 -m "Im making a pull request." -s UI # make a pull request that involves only UI code changes
 ```

+## Notes
+- this only supports up to 1000 users per group.
+We could add support for more, but I didn't feel like dealing with paging api's right now.